Constantin Brunner: Doctrine

-Each of the three modes of thought consists of three specificates.
-In the practical understanding, the specificates are feeling, knowing and willing.
-In spiritual life, these are modified to become, respectively, art, philosophy and mysticism (love).
-Superstition distorts the specificates of spiritual life, transforming them into religion, metaphysics and moralism.
+Each of the three modes of thought consists of three specific aspects.
+In the practical understanding, the aspects are feeling, knowing and willing.
+In spiritual life, these are modified to become art, philosophy and mysticism (love).
+Superstition, however, distorts these aspects of spiritual life, transforming them into religion, metaphysics and moralism.

 Brunner's intention is to contrast popular thought with spiritual/intellectual thought.
 His work Die Lehre von den Geistigen und vom Volke is a survey of the whole of human intellectual history seen from the point of view of this doctrine.

 Brunner's ultimate objective was to prepare the way for the establishment of a community centered on the life of the mind, which would in turn open the way to the expansion of democracy.

 Brunner and Judaism

 The opposition between the spiritual and the religious is a major theme in Brunner's work.
 He contends that Judaism is essentially anti-religious, stating in Our Christ that "Judaism as a spiritual doctrine is the opposite of religion and a protest against it", and culminates his argument with his own translation of the Shema: "Hear O Israel, Being is our god, Being is one".
 He juxtaposes priestly/pharisaic/rabbinic to prophetic Judaism, stating that the latter represents the true mystical essence in opposition to the former which distorts that essence.